Akita

 Interesting facts about the Akita

-The most famous Akita was Hachiko, who waited at a Japanese train station for nine years after his owner died, never giving up hope for his return
+The most famous Akita, Hachiko, waited at a Japanese train station for nine years for his deceased owner to return.
+His unwavering loyalty has been immortalised in books, films, and a bronze statue.

 FAQ